eslint/eslint/docs/src/use/configure/configuration-files.md

 ESLint has two predefined configurations for JavaScript:

-* `js.configs.recommended` - enables the rules that ESLint recommends everyone use to avoid potential errors
+* `js.configs.recommended` - enables the rules that ESLint recommends everyone use to avoid potential errors.
-* `js.configs.all` - enables all of the rules shipped with ESLint
+* `js.configs.all` - enables all of the rules shipped with ESLint.

 To include these predefined configurations, install the `@eslint/js` package and then make any modifications to other properties in subsequent configuration objects: